naseif/tiktok-scraper/README.md

-# tiktok-videos-scraper
+# tiktok-scraper

-A scraper for tiktok videos
+A light-weight scraper for tiktok written in TypeScript